karma-runner/karma/docs/plus/02-RequireJS.md

 });
 ```

-## RequireJs Test in Testacular
+## RequireJs Test in Karma
 All the setup thus far has been in preparation for the code to follow.
 The test can now be setup as a RequireJs module.
 It can require the
 source code under test.
 It can use Mocha (or whatever framework there
-is a Testacular adapter for).
+is a Karma adapter for).

 I will also use Chai in order to get the ‘should’ BDD-style
 assertions.
 Note that by using RequireJs and running in the browser,